Doping in baseball: Biogenesis anti-aging clinic

 On January 10, 2013, MLB and the players union reached an agreement to add random, in season human growth hormone testing and a new test to reveal the use of testosterone.
 This testing began in the 2013 season and at least twenty MLB players (and athletes in other sports) were accused of taking HGH.
-Ultimately 14 were suspended, most famously Ryan Braun of the Milwaukee Brewers (suspended for final 65 games of 2013 season), Alex Rodriguez of the New York Yankees (suspended for 211 games), and Nelson Cruz of the Texas Rangers (50 games).
+Ultimately 14 were suspended, most famously Ryan Braun of the Milwaukee Brewers (suspended for final 65 games of 2013 season), Alex Rodriguez of the New York Yankees (suspended for 211 games (later reduced to 162 games which was the entirety of the 2014 season)), and Nelson Cruz of the Texas Rangers (50 games).
 The clinic was run by Anthony “Tony” Bosch in Florida.
 The notebooks he kept made it clear that he supplied human growth hormones, anabolic steroids, and performance-enhancing drug lozenges to his clients, which not only included professional athletes but teenagers as well.
-It was later revealed that Bosch is not a doctor and has a fake medical degree.
+It was later revealed that Bosch was not a doctor and has a fake medical degree.